gaissmai/bart/README.md

 that only one writer can modify the table persistent at a time, not using Compare-and-Swap (CAS) with all the known problems for multiple long-running writers.

-The combination of lock-free concurrency, fast lookup times, low memory usage, and internal data structure pooling should offer significant benefits to any routing daemon.
+The combination of lock-free concurrency, fast lookup and update times, low memory consumption, and optional internal data structure pooling provides clear advantages for any routing daemon.

 But as always, it depends on the specific use case.